vhf/github-feed-blacklist/README.md

 ### What does it do

 - It adds an icon next to the other extensions' icons.
-- Clicking it lets you add the names of the repo you'd like to filter.
+- Clicking it lets you add the names of the repo you'd like to filter..
-- Once you added some repos, the empty star means it'll get filtered out, you can toggle this behaviour by clicking on the icon.
-- Same goes with the funny fork symbol.

 ### Next steps